Dillian Whyte: Whyte vs. Itauma

-Whyte vs. Chisora III
+Whyte vs. TBA

 Derek Chisora made an appearance at The O2 Arena on 25 October, during the Parker-Wardley event, alongside other heavyweight contenders.
 It was revealed that Chisora's next opponent was likely to be Whyte, in a trilogy fight.
 Chisora was willing to fight if the contract terms were favorable.
 Jarrell Miller was reportedly rejected by Chisora from the shortlist of potential opponents, which included Zhilei Zhang.
 Warren stated, "Chisora against Whyte is done and dusted.
-We’ve got a couple of bits to sort out but I’ll sort them out."
+We've got a couple of bits to sort out but I'll sort them out."
 He also stated the fight would headline the event, with Itauma's fight being pushed back to 2026.
 Whyte was eager and recognized the importance of the fight given his age and career trajectory.
 He acknowledged Chisora as a challenging opponent.
 While there is mutual respect, there was also some personal tension, with Whyte describing Chisora as a bully.
+On 1 November, Dan Rafael reported that the fight was cancelled, and Chisora would no longer be competing on 13 December.
+There was speculation that Chisora might have suffered an injury, but this was not confirmed.
+Chisora stated that the fight contract did not meet his expectations, leading him to tear it up.
+Whyte was then linked to a fight with British rival Lawrence Okolie on 19 December in Nigeria, promoted by Amir Khan.
+The offer to Whyte was deemed unsatisfactory by his manager Michael Ofo.
+He described the proposal as "embarrassing" and unworthy of consideration, stating that it was so low that he did not even present it to Whyte.

+In July 2026, Whyte discussed his plans for a return.
+He said he was back in training and intended to take a comeback fight to regain momentum before pursuing a higher-profile opponent.
+Whyte identified Chisora, Andy Ruiz Jr. and Jarrell Miller as heavyweights from his era whom he had not previously fought, stating, "These are guys from my era that I didn't fight and I'd love to fight them."